lemire/fastvalidate-utf-8/README.md

   bool is_it_valid = validate_utf8_fast(mystring, thestringlength);
 ```

-It should be able to validate strings using fewer than 1 cycle per input byte, maybe
+It should be able to validate strings using close to 1 cycle per input byte.
-as little as 0.7 cycles per byte.

 If you expect your strings to be plain ASCII, you can spend less than 0.1 cycles per input byte to check whether that is the case using the ``validate_ascii_fast`` function found in the ``simdasciicheck.h`` header.